Bell County Court Records

 - Online: Use the Bell County Odyssey Portal to search by case number or party name.
 The civil/probate case index covers records from October 1989 to the present.

-- By mail: Download the Copy Request Form, provide sufficient detail about the case, and mail it with a $5.00 search fee (if the case number is unknown) to the District Clerk at P.O.
+- By mail: Download the Copy Request Form, provide sufficient case details, and mail it with a $5.00 search fee (if the case number is unknown) to the District Clerk at P.O.
 Box 909, Belton, TX 76513.
 Phone: (254) 933-5198

 Civil Records Copy Fees